Aplus Framework Docs

 URL Origin

-Make sure that the URL Origin has the correct domain in the boot/routes.php file:
+Make sure that the URL Origin has the correct domain:

 Install Dependencies